 Although this fantasy manwha (Korean comic) series by Hong Seock Seo was primarily set in a legendary version of 6th Century Korea, the setting for one storyline, "The West," ranged as far as Camelot.
 Wandering dragon hunter Kok-Jung was enlisted by Merlin to hunt Siegfried's dragon, but the wizard turned out to have ulterior motives, and Kok-Jung and his companions had to face the power of both the dragon and Merlin when they both pursued Kok-Jung home to Korea.
 Other familiar Arthurian characters appeared in this story, including Arthur himself (pictured), as well as the original character of Riah, Arthur's illegitimate daughter, a warrior in her own right who wields an "astral version" of Excalibur.
 "The West" was originally published in South Korea in 2002, and was reprinted in English translation in 2005 by Tokyopop in volumes 9 - 11 of their Dragon Hunter series.

-Merlin and Avalon were ongoing story elements in this super-team comic book series published sporadically through the 1980's and 1990's by Comico, beginning with the appearance of a boy wizard named Ambrose in Elementals v.1, #19.
+Merlin and Avalon were ongoing story elements in this super-team comic book series created by Bill Willingham (later to create Fables) and published sporadically through the 1980's and 1990's by Comico, beginning with the appearance of a boy wizard named Ambrose in Elementals v.1, #19.
 This wizard was eventually identified as Merlin Ambrose of Camelot, Regent of the realm of Avalon.
 In Elementals v.
 2, #7, Ambrose changed his appearance into that of a handsome young man and wedded one of the team's members, Morningstar.
 In "The Sword In The Stone" (Morningstar Special #1, April, 1990), Morningstar visited the tomb of King Arthur in Avalon.

 Jack Kirby, the creator of the Demon, also featured Arthurian elements in other series of his creation (see the entry for The Forever People below).
 The Eternals were an advanced, immortal branch of humanity who were the basis for various mortal myths and legends.
 In The Eternals #4 ( October, 1976), Sersi (Circe) described how she visited Camelot and showed Merlin a few new tricks.